dakins1/mud-text-adventure/README.md

   And that's how you play.

   More than one client can play at once.
 One way to do this would be opening another local terminal, and entering "telnet localhost 4040" again.
-This does create a multiplayer game, but only one player can type at once.
+This does create a multiplayer game, but since there is only one keyboard, only one terminal can interact with the server at once.
 That's no fun.
-So, from another maching on a bash terminal, you can "telnet <sshName> 4040".
+So, from another machine with a bash terminal, you can "telnet <sshName> 4040".
 The sshName should be the name of the machine hosting the server.
 Then both machines can simultaneously play and interact with one another.